fiseni/NuSeal/readme-nuget.md

 1. Obtain a license file from you (the package author)
 2. Place the license file in one of these locations:
-   - Same directory as the application executable
+   - In the solution/repository root directory.
-   - Root of the solution or repository
+   - Anywhere in the directory tree.

 The license file should be named `YourProductName.license` where `YourProductName` matches the `productName` parameter used when creating the license.

+<strong>Important:</strong> Avoid checking the license file into source control to prevent leakages.

 ## Validation Criteria